 Welcome to the Battle of the Bluegrass Pulling Series

-The pull in LaGrange will take place this Saturday, May 11, at 7:30pm EST. Classes to run include the Light Limited Super Stock Tractors, Light Pro Stock/Super Farm Tractors, Hot Farm Tractors, Work Stock Diesel Trucks, Pro Street Diesel Trucks, and new this year, the Pro Street Semis.
+The pull in Shepherdsville will start at 7PM and feature Light Limited and Outlaw Super Stock Tractors, Super Stock 2WD Trucks, Work Stock and Pro Street Diesel Trucks, and the always popular Pro Street Semis.

 Camera crews will be on site filming for “Hooked On Dirt”, the only reality show to center around the sport of pulling, to air fall of 2016.

 For more information about the Battle of the Bluegrass Pulling Series, please visit their website at www.bluegrasspulling.com.